GitHub Denies Allegations Of "Gender-Based Harassment," Co-Founder Preston-Werner Resigns

 First, I want to address the serious accusations that were made against me and my family over the past month.
 With every decision I made at GitHub and in every interaction I had with employees, I tried to treat people better than they expected and to resolve conflict with empathy.
 Despite that, I've made mistakes, and I am deeply sorry to anyone who was hurt by those mistakes.
 It devastates me to know that I missed the mark, and I will strive to do better, every day.

 That said, I want to be very clear about one thing: neither my wife, Theresa, nor I have ever engaged in gender-based harassment or discrimination.
 The results of GitHub's independent investigation unequivocally confirm this and we are prepared to fight any further false claims on this matter to the full extent of the law.
 I believe in diversity and equality for all people in all professions, especially the tech sector.
-It's immensely important to me and I will continue to do my very best to further that belief. no prescription online pharmacy.
-Viagra in United Kingdom can be purchased online with confidence.
-No prescription Viagra for ED.
+It's immensely important to me and I will continue to do my very best to further that belief. international shipping companies car shipping cost quotes for car shipping

 Preston-Werner expressed an interest "immersive computing," hinting at where he might work next.